wjx0820/athena-core/README.md

 Other projects have docs.
 We have **Vibe Docs**.

-Yes, there’s a [Configuration Guide](docs/configuration.md) if you’re into that sort of thing.
+Yes, there's a [Configuration Guide](docs/configuration.md) if you're into that sort of thing.
 But if you really want to understand Athena, we recommend a more modern approach: feed the entire codebase to your favorite AI — Cursor, Windsurf, Athena herself, or even your toaster if it runs GPT — and just ask it how things work.

 Trust us: the AI will probably do a better job explaining it than we ever could.
-It’s like documentation, but smarter, more interactive, and doesn’t judge your typos.
+It's like documentation, but smarter, more interactive, and doesn't judge your typos.

 > **Note:** This is not a joke.
 We are serious.
 The above is also vibe documented.